 Investment markets and key developments

-Global share markets fell over the last week on the back of softer than hoped for big tech earnings, concerns about growth and political uncertainty in the US.
-Much of the weakness in the US remained concentrated in IT shares with a rotation away from tech continuing to support small caps with the Russell 2000 hanging onto much of its 13% rise since early July.
-Japanese shares were also hit by talk of further monetary tightening in the week ahead which has in turn pushed up the Yen.
-And Chinese shares continue to get dragged down by the lack of decisive stimulus coming out of the Third Plenum despite several stimulus moves over the last week.
-Australian shares were dragged lower by the global falls – led by resources, property, utility and IT stocks – with a fall of around 0.5% for the week.
-The ASX 200 is still remaining above its March record high though.
-Bond yields rose slightly in the US, UK, Japan and Australia but fell slightly in France and Germany.
+Global share markets mostly fell over the last week on the back of softer than hoped for big tech earnings, concerns about growth and political uncertainty in the US.
+US shares got a boost on Friday from better inflation data but fell 0.8% for the week with weakness remaining concentrated in IT shares as a rotation away from tech continues to support small caps with the Russell 2000 up 3.5% for the week and 10.4% this month.
+Eurozone shares rose 0.3% for the week, but Japanese shares fell 6% not helped by talk of further BoJ monetary tightening in the week ahead which has in turn pushed up the Yen.
+And Chinese shares fell 3.7% dragged down by the lack of decisive stimulus coming out of the Third Plenum despite several stimulus moves over the last week.
+Australian shares were dragged lower by the global falls with a fall of 0.6% for the week.
+The ASX 200 is still above its March record high though.
+Bond yields fell in the US and Europe but rose slightly in Japan and Australia.
 Oil, metal and iron ore prices fell as did the $A and the $US was little changed.

 The good news is that global interest rates are continuing to roll over as the focus for central bankers shifts from getting inflation down to avoiding recession.
 This was highlighted in the past week by the Bank of Canada cutting its key policy rate by 0.25% for a second consecutive time taking it to 4.5%, with more cuts likely ahead as BoC Governor Macklem was dovish citing labour market slack and concerns about household spending.
 The BoC is now likely to cut twice more this year.